bohlourenco/AMISecOnto/README.md

     ] .
 ```

-### Validation of indicator entities for consistent identification and labeling”
+### Validation of indicator entities for consistent identification and labeling (CQ23, CQ24)
 ```turtle